Cypress Hills Massacre: In fiction

 A fictionalized account of the events of the Cypress Hills Massacre is told in the novel The Englishman's Boy by Canadian author Guy Vanderhaeghe.
 The story focuses in part on the character of the "Englishman's boy", one of the members of the party of wolfers.
 While little is known of those involved in the actual event, the novel attributes the cause of the massacre to one Tom Hardwick, the "lead" wolfer.
 The book was made into a miniseries that first appeared on CBC Television in March 2008.

 The massacre is also covered in the 2023 historical fiction novel Crow Mary by Kathleen Grissom.
 The novel is told from the point of view of Abe Farwell's Crow wife.

-The movie The Canadians was another fictionalized version.
+The movie The Canadians is another fictionalized version.
 The Cypress Hills Massacre is also used as the plot centrepiece for the Terrance Dicks novel Massacre In the Hills which charts the beginning of the NWMP.